vandalton/BertaAndButterflies/DIARY.md

 I wanted to check if there are other errors on the cartridge board design.
 I connected "standard" inverter - 74S04.
 The cartridge works perfectly fine with  it:

 ![Cartridge with inverter](./static/cart_standard_inverter.jpeg)

+# 2024-03-30 - Day #030

+Easter is coming.
+Today I did only a small change - I've added initial version of live losing.